How Not to Get Press Here

 Recent stuff that’s been getting a lot of ink here: noir music, circus rock, Balkan and Middle Eastern music, many styles from south of the border, psychedelia, big band and oldtime swing sounds.
 And Americana, of course.
 Jazz, classical and the avant garde aren’t the main focus here but receive regular coverage as well.

-Please don’t wasting your time sending corporate BS – if you’re trying to be the next Justin Beiber, you’re probably not reading this because you don’t know how.
+Please don’t waste your time sending corporate BS – if you’re trying to be the next Justin Beiber, you’re probably not reading this because you don’t know how.
 But if you can, please don’t send anything.
 And please no singer-songwriters unless your lyrics are really, really good.

 If you’re pushing an album, make sure it’s streaming online where the general public can hear it for free.
 Hide your music behind a paywall, kiss your audience goodbye.
 And this blog too.